 Average Weather in Reykjavík Iceland

-In Reykjavík, the temperature typically varies from 28°F to 57°F over the course of the year, and is rarely below 17°F or above 62°F.
+In Reykjavík, the summers are short, cool, and mostly cloudy and the winters are long, chilly, wet, windy, and overcast.
+Over the course of the year, the temperature typically varies from 28°F to 57°F and is rarely below 17°F or above 62°F.

 The warm season lasts for 2.9 months, from June 9 to September 6, with an average daily high temperature above 53°F. The hottest day of the year is July 31, with an average high of 57°F and low of 49°F.